 Parent participation, involvement and help are welcome and appreciated for various activities both in school and on excursions.
-It is important to note that all parent helpers/volunteers are subject to child protection legislation.
+It is important to note that all parent helpers / volunteers are subject to child protection legislation.

-CSBB Safeguarding Office supports our school to fulfil obligations under Child Protection (Working With Children) Act 2012.
 Further information on the Working With Children Check can be found on the website for the Office of the Children's Guardian.
-Further information can be found in the SAFEGUARDING & CHILD PROTECTION POLICY FOR CATHOLIC SCHOOLS BROKEN BAY: WORKING WITH CHILDREN CHECK (January 2021).

-APPENDIX 3:

-MAINTAINING PROFESSIONALISM
+APPENDIX 3: MAINTAINING PROFESSIONALISM

 All staff, volunteers and contractors are expected to act professionally and in accordance with the school's expectations regarding staff conduct toward children and young people.
-Guidance and professional development about appropriate interactions with students, how to exercise a duty of care and how to maintain professional boundaries is provided.
+Guidance and professional development about appropriate interactions with students, how to exercise duty of care and how to maintain professional boundaries is provided.
+It is a staff members responsibility to be familiar with these expectations outlined in both the CSBB Code of Conduct and the Professional Expectations Policy.